Copernicia alba

+Description

 C. alba can reach 25 m in height and 40 cm in girth.
 The trunk is cylindrical, rarely bifurcated, and has a grayish trunk with a smooth surface in adult specimens.
 The leaves are persistent, grouped at the apex of the trunk, and measuring between 40 and 70 cm.
 The inflorescence is almost 2 m long; the flowers are hermaphroditic, about 4 mm long, with a tubular yellowish green corolla, and arranged in a spiral pattern.
 Each flower has three ovaries, of which only one develops into a globular fruit, a dark pulpous berry that contains a light-brown, 12-mm-long ovoid seed.

 Young specimens have a lightweight semihard wood, which becomes hard and heavier in mature individuals, reaching a relative density up to 0.92.
 This wood finds its main use in telephone and electrical line poles.